RioLi-2000/Mine-AUG/README.md

 class_id x_center y_center width height
 ```

-All bounding box coordinates are normalized between 0 and 1.

 ## Requirements

 This project is based on MMYOLO.
 Please install MMYOLO and its required dependencies before running the code.